5 Reasons Why Polynesian Dance is Fabulous for Fitness

 5: It's fun!

 Your hula workout can be as varied as the numerous hula songs out there!
-Mixing it up with tahitian numbers, dancing with friends, and even performing for loved ones offers options that can make your hula workout unique every time!
+Mixing it up with ori tahiti numbers, dancing with friends, and even performing for loved ones offers options that can make your hula workout unique every time!

 So, after all of that, you're dying to try it, right?

 Well, if you live in Winnipeg, you're in luck!
-I'm a Certified HOT HULA fitness® Instructor, and I teach classes live and online!
+I'm a Certified HOT HULA fitness® Instructor, and I teach classes for fun and fitness!
 Click here for MORE INFORMATION!

 I can't wait to see you in class!